Consensys/mythx-docs/docs/source/tooling/pythx-cli.rst

 ==========================

-The `PythX package <https://pypi.org/project/pythx/>`_ does not only provide a kickass Python library, but it also ships with a command line interface by default.
-While it initially was meant as an example to show developers how easy it is to implement complex behaviour with the PythX library, it has since taken a life on its own.
+The `PythX package <https://pypi.org/project/pythx/>`_ does not only provide a kickass Python library, but also ships with a command line interface by default.
+While it initially was meant as an example to show developers how easy it is to implement complex behaviour with the PythX library, it has since taken on a life on its own.
 While the focus clearly is on the library side of PythX, we have decided to also maintain the CLI part of it as a low-level entrypoint to new users who just want to play around with the API.

 Installation